haraldng/omnipaxos/docs/omnipaxos/dashboard.md

 ```

 ## How To Use

-We need to setup the dashboard using the same configuration that used to setup OmniPaxos then call the public function `start()` to start showing the UI.
+We need to setup the dashboard using the same configuration that was used to setup OmniPaxos and then call the public function `start()` to start showing the UI.

 ```rust
 // op_config: OmniPaxosConfig